 The second function belongs to the endocrine pancreas.
 The pancreas produces the hormone insulin together with a variety of other hormones.
 Insulin helps to control the body’s blood sugar (glucose) levels.
 It is produced by small groups of pancreatic cells called the Islets of Langerhans, which are also known as the "islet cells" Insulin is secreted when your blood sugar is raised and it causes the muscles and other bodily tissues to take up glucose from the blood to fuel their activity.
 Insulin also promotes the absorption of glucose into the liver, where it is stored as glycogen for use in response to stress or exercise.
 If the islets of Langerhans produce too little insulin, glucose levels in the blood are raised and can result in Diabetes as well as increasing the risk of a number of other problems throughout the body.

 Diagnosing a Pancreatic Disorder

-Pancreatic Disorders can be discerned by their symptoms.
-Symptoms of pancreas problems can resemble unrelated ailments so it is a good idea to be checked out by a medical professional if you feel that something is wrong.
-A doctor can perform some basic tests to determine the underlying cause of your symptoms, and then diagnose whether a pancreatic disorder is to blame.
+Pancreatic Disorders symptoms can resemble unrelated ailments so it is a good idea to be checked out by a medical professional if you feel that something is wrong.

 - Pain in the upper abdomen